RoguePlanetoid/Spotify-NetStandard/README.md

 An array of track object (simplified) ordered according to the parameters supplied.

+## ResumePoint

+Resume Point Object

+### FullyPlayed

+Whether or not the episode has been fully played by the user

+### ResumePosition

+The user’s most recent position in the episode in milliseconds

 ## SavedAlbum

 Saved Album Object

 ### AddedAt

 The date and time the album was saved Timestamps are returned in ISO 8601 format as Coordinated Universal Time (UTC) with a zero offset: YYYY-MM-DDTHH:MM:SSZ.
-If the time is imprecise (for example, the date/time of an album release), an additional field indicates the precision; see for example, release_date in an album object.
+If the time is imprecise (for example, the date/time of an album release), an additional field indicates the precision; see for example, ReleaseDate in an album object.

 ### Album

 Information about the album.

+## SavedShow

+Saved Show Object

+### AddedAt

+The date and time the show was saved.
+Timestamps are returned in ISO 8601 format as Coordinated Universal Time (UTC) with a zero offset: YYYY-MM-DDTHH:MM:SSZ.
+If the time is imprecise (for example, the date/time of an show release), an additional field indicates the precision; see for example, ReleaseDate in a show object.

+### Show

+Information about the show

 ## SavedTrack